oroinc/documentation/book/custom_application.rst

 No two businesses are alike.
 This motto is a part of Oro products philosophy and this is why flexibility is one of the key principles that drive architecture in Oro.
-Depending on what you are planning to build, you can create your custom application with minimum functions.
-Start either with `OroPlatform`_, or `OroCRM`_, or `OroCommerce`_ application as a baseline.
+Depending on what you are planning to build, you can create your custom application with minimum functions starting either with `OroPlatform`_, or `OroCRM`_, or `OroCommerce`_ application as a baseline.
 No matter what is your starting point, there is no difference in the customization process.